Open-Source Projects

 Learning Tools Interoperability (LTI) Shim

-The LTI Shim is an intermediary application that works as a go-between to help a Learning Management System (LMS) like Canvas communicate with other learning technologies while protecting student privacy.
+The LTI Shim works as a go-between to help a Learning Management System (LMS) like Canvas communicate with other learning technologies while protecting student privacy.
 The goal of the LTI Shim is to help instructors use third-party tools with less privacy risk.

-The LTI Shim protects privacy by masking or not passing any personally identifiable information about students from the LMS to the other learning technology.
-For example, imagine that you had a course set up in Canvas and you wanted to use another tool in your course like Piazza (which is hosted outside of Canada).
-The LTI Shim would work behind-the-scenes to ensure that any student data sent to Piazza would not be able to identify an individual student.
+The LTI Shim protects privacy by masking—or not passing—personally identifiable information about students from the LMS.
+For example, imagine you had a course in Canvas and wanted to use another tool like Piazza.
+The LTI Shim would work behind-the-scenes to ensure that any student data sent from Canvas to Piazza would not identify an individual student.

 Projects We Contribute To